Fleur Bainger discovers a dirtier side to Western Australia’s glamorous Margaret River wine region.

 Sticking to narrow roads, the indicator blinks almost continuously until you reach Windows Estate, a boutique winery run by a surfing viticulturist and his wife.
 Chris and Jo Davies awake to vines each day, living just five metres from their six-hectare vineyard, which, in keeping with Chris’ ocean obsession, is named after a local surf break.

 The pair hand-pick and press their grapes, and serve tastings at a beachy cellar door on the property.
 They stick to organic fertilisers and add nothing more than oak and sulphur to their wines.
 “It’s really about keeping the wine intact and allowing the fruit to shine through,” says Jo.
-Local handmade cheese will match their internationally awarded cab sauv and chardonnay by year’s end, when a fromagerie opens on-site.
+Local handmade cheese matches their internationally awarded cab sauv and chardonnay at the on-site fromagerie .
 Where: 4 Quininup Road, Yallingup

 3. Bahen and Co.